mutualmobile/lavaca/assets/wiki/Testing-in-iOS.md

 Make sure that you've followed the steps outlined in [Starting a Project from Lavaca](Starting-a-Project-from-Lavaca) first.

 # Modifing the Xcode Project
-1. In your project folder, open `/cordova/platforms/ios/App.xcodeproj` in Xcode.
+1. In your project folder, open `/cordova/platforms/ios/lavaca.xcodeproj` in Xcode.

 # Changing the App Name
-1. In Xcode, select the project root (`App`).
+1. In Xcode, select the project root (`lavaca`).
 You should see target information for it appear
 1. Go to the `Build Settings` tab of the target
 1. Search for product name
 1. You should see a node called `Product Name` in the search results
 1. Expand the `Product Name` node and set the name of your app for both `Debug` and `Release`

 # Changing the App Icons
 The iOS app icons are located under the `/cordova/platforms/ios/App/Resources/icons` and `/cordova/platforms/ios/App/Resources/splash` folders of your Xcode project.
-Replace these files with the desired images.
+(See [Auto Generating Icons](Auto-Generating-Icons))

 # Running an iOS Project
 Follow these steps to run a project in the iOS Simulator: